Shimoga: Road

-Shimoga is well connected by road to major cities like Bangalore, Mysore, Mangalore, Hubli, Davangere, Ballari.
+Shimoga is well connected by road to major cities like Bengaluru, Mysore, Mangalore, Hubli, Davangere, Ballari.
 Two major National Highways pass through the city: NH69 and NH169.

 Rail

-The city has two railway stations, main one being Shivamogga Town Railway Station, and there are trains that run to and from Bangalore, Mysore, Tirupati and Chennai.
+The city has two railway stations, main one being Shivamogga Town Railway Station, and there are trains that run to and from Bengaluru, Mysore, Tirupati and Chennai.

 Air

 Shimoga Airport is situated near Sogane, 13 km south of Shimoga.
 This is the first airport which is being operated by Karnataka State Industrial & Infrastructure Development Corporation Limited as a wholly owned and undertaking of Government of Karnataka and not handed over to Airport Authority of India.
 The nearest international airports are Kempegowda International Airport and Mangalore International Airport.